-If you wander past the neon green cross symbol into a marijuana dispensary today, it's likely you'll see a wide array of cannabis products, generous budtenders quick to talk favorite strains, and an altogether feel-good environment.
+If you walk past the neon green cross into a marijuana dispensary today, it's likely you'll see a wide array of cannabis products, generous budtenders quick to talk about favorite strains, and an altogether feel-good environment.

-But the modern dispensary is in harsh juxtaposition with America's first-ever public cannabis dispensary.
+But that environment stands in harsh juxtaposition with America's first-ever public cannabis dispensary.
 When the San Francisco Cannabis Buyers Club opened in 1992 out of a small apartment in the Castro District, the somber setting was one of grave desperation rather than celebration.
-And we wouldn't have the marijuana legalization we have today if it wasn't for a group of activists who helped spark the legal marijuana movement amid an AIDS epidemic that wreaked havoc among LGBTQ and communities of color across the United States in the 1980s and '90s.
+The AIDS epidemic was decimating both the gay and Black communities across the US in the 1980s and '90s.
+But a group of LGBTQ+ activists stepped up to spark the legal marijuana movement that continues to this day.

-The role that the LGBTQ community played in getting medical marijuana legalized in California is important to share.
+It's important to understand and preserve the role that the LGBTQ+ community played in getting medical marijuana legalized in California, which helped the push to legalize it elsewhere.
 It's a story of iconic activists who dedicated their lives to advocating for the medical potential of cannabis and fought for the passage of Proposition 215.

 The Father of Medical Marijuana

-A Bronx, New York-born Vietnam War veteran, Peron relocated to the Castro District in 1969, a historically gay neighborhood in San Francisco, after completing his stint with the United States Air Force.
-His initial foray with activism was as a “yippie,” a term used for radical members of the Youth International Party, is detailed in Brian Applegarth's short documentary, “The Secret Story: How Medical Cannabis Was Re-Legalized in the US.”
+Peron was born in New York's Bronx neighborhood but relocated to the Castro District, a historically gay neighborhood in San Francisco, in 1969 after completing a stint fighting in the Vietnam War with the US Air Force.
+His initial foray with activism as a “yippie,” a term used for radical members of the Youth International Party, is detailed in Brian Applegarth's short documentary, “The Secret Story: How Medical Cannabis Was Re-Legalized in the US.”

 In a conversation with Weedmaps News, cannabis activist and Peron's spouse, John Entwistle Jr., spoke about Peron's pivotal role in the election of Harvey Milk, the first openly gay elected official in the history of California, and his background as a renowned cannabis activist long before the medical benefits of the plant were recognized.

-Peron detailed to KNTV, the San Francisco Bay Area NBC affiliate,” in a feature called “Bay Area Revelations” how in the late 1970s, Peron opened the Big Top Pot Supermarket on the top two floors of a Victorian house in the Castro District, where he illegally sold cannabis to thousands of San Francisco residents.
+In a feature called “Bay Area Revelations” on KNTV, San Francisco's NBC affiliate, Peron told of opening the Big Top Pot Supermarket in the late 1970s.
+He illegally sold cannabis to thousands of San Francisco residents from the top two floors of a Victorian house in the Castro District.
 During this time, Peron became known by local law enforcement and was even shot in the leg by an undercover officer during a raid in 1978, landing him three months in the hospital and another three months in jail.

-In the 1980s, the AIDS epidemic swept through the U.S., especially ravaging the gay communities in San Francisco.
-Originally thought to only spread among gay men, President Ronald Reagan's administration was reluctant to act due to the adminstrations conservatism and homophobia, according to “And the Band Played On: Politics, People, and the AIDS Epidemic,” Randy Shilts' book on the history of AIDS epidemic.
-Reagan didn't publicly say the word “AIDS” until 1986; the disease had already claimed the lives of more than 16,000 people by then.
+In the 1980s, the AIDS epidemic swept through the US, especially ravaging the gay community in San Francisco.
+Because the disease was originally thought to only spread among gay men, President Ronald Reagan's administration was reluctant to act due to its conservatism and homophobia, according to “And the Band Played On: Politics, People, and the AIDS Epidemic,” Randy Shilts' book on the history of the AIDS epidemic.
+Reagan didn't publicly say "AIDS" until 1986; the disease had already claimed the lives of more than 16,000 people by then.
 It was the sudden onset of this devastating and fatal disease that caused Peron to shift his cannabis activism lens from a focus on civil rights to one of compassion.

 “At this point, Harvey Milk had been killed and then the AIDS epidemic came, so everyone is doing caregiving and caretaking for those around who need it,” Entwistle said.
 “Dennis was still dealing and still doing his thing, but the main focus was the AIDS epidemic.
 The whole community was focused on collectively staying healthy and taking care of those who needed it.”

 One of the detrimental effects of AIDS was wasting syndrome, or cachexia, which causes unintended rapid weight loss, as well as weakness, fever, and diarrhea.
 During the earliest days of the epidemic, people suffering from AIDS had no readily accessible medication or therapeutic relief.
-The first U.S. Food and Drug Administration (FDA)-approved anti-HIV drug, called zidovudine (AZT), wasn't available to patients until 1987.
+The first drug approved by the US Food and Drug Administration to fight HIV, the virus that causes AIDS, wasn't available to patients until 1987.
 According to the KNTV feature, Peron realized that cannabis could help stimulate the appetite in AIDS patients, and also help deal with the pain and depression that accompanied the disease.

 “The drug that people did have was pot, and it helped,” Entwistle told Weedmaps News.
 “It helped with the appetite, it helped with nausea, and it helped with the depression, and that's a pretty big deal.”

-By 1990, many of Peron's closet friends with AIDS had died, including his lover Jonathan West.
+By 1990, many of Peron's closest friends with AIDS had died, including his partner Jonathan West.
 This prompted him to focus his attention on legalizing medical marijuana, planting seeds of determination, and at times despair, that would eventually pave the way to the passing of Proposition 215.

 “This was done as an act of compassion, Dennis gave up everything,” Entwistle explained.
 “If he'd just stayed underground and kept his business going, he could have lived as a normal person making a good living.
 Most people don't sacrifice their means of income to do the right thing.”

-After his lover died, Peron was determined to get medical marijuana legalized as a tribute to West.
-The first successful legislative progress occurred in November 1991, when Peron organized for the passage of Proposition P, a San Francisco initiative calling on the state government to allow medical cannabis use, which received 79% of the vote, as detailed by the New York Times.
+After his partner died, Peron was determined to get medical marijuana legalized as a tribute to West.
+The first successful legislative progress occurred in November 1991, when Peron organized for the passage of Proposition P, a San Francisco initiative calling on the state government to allow medical cannabis use, which received 79% of the vote, as detailed by The New York Times.

 “America was hearing the story of medical marijuana from an older woman who had a working-class background that people could respect and empathize with, surfacing from an epidemic that had really caught the imagination of the country on its own,” Entwistle said.
 “This was a real game changer.”

-That same year, Peron opened the San Francisco Cannabis Buyers Club, the first public medical cannabis dispensary in the U.S. Entwistle revealed to Weedmaps News that the medical cannabis club operating out of the Castro District was supposed to be temporary; it was part of a stunt meant to get Peron busted and bring the fight for medical legalization into the courtroom and back into the media's attention.
+That same year, Peron opened the San Francisco Cannabis Buyers Club, the first public medical cannabis dispensary in the US Entwistle revealed to Weedmaps News that the medical cannabis club operating out of the Castro District was supposed to be temporary, part of a stunt meant to get Peron busted and bring the fight for medical legalization into the courtroom and back into the media's attention.
 The apartment was decorated to look like a cafe and dozens of AIDS patients were recruited to be filmed buying cannabis from the club and smoking it when the media came.